 Step 2: Freeze the berries until they are completely hardened (based on my experience it takes around 3 hours).

-Step 3: Transfer them into freezer-friendly containers.
+Step 3: Transfer them into freezer-friendly containers and label them with the date.

 How Do You Store Blueberries In The Freezer?